igmor/CarND-MPC-Project/writeup.md

  - relative cost of consequtive actuators updates.

 I experimentally found cost values that worked fine in this particular implementation:
-1000 for stearing angle actuation impact, 1000 for sequential stearing angle update.
+30 for stearing angle actuation impact, 3000 for sequential stearing angle update, 5 for orientation error's impact to steer the car into a direction of driving and 5 for sequential accelration update.

 I also set hyperparameters N and dt to 10 and 0.1. dt Needs to be frequent enough to accomodate for timely actuators changes that would be adequate for steering the car in the right direction